consiglionazionaledellericerche/jscontact-tools/README.md

 8. The "timeZone" property is always mapped onto a TZ parameter preserving the time zone name.

 9. It the "fullName" property is missing, the FN value is generated starting from the "name" property.
+The name components are separated by the "separator" value if present, space otherwise.
 If the "name" property is missing as well, the FN value is set to the "uid" property.

-10. The "street" component of ADR property results from the space-delimited concatenation of "name", "number" and "direction" non-empty values presented in the "street" member of the "Address" object.
+10. The "street" component of ADR property results from the concatenation of "name", "number" and "direction" non-empty values presented in the "street" member of the "Address" object.
+Such values are separated by the "separator" value if present, space otherwise.

-11. The "extension" component of ADR property results from the space-delimited concatenation of "building", "floor", "apartment", "room", "landmark" and "extention" non-empty values presented in the "street" member of the "Address" object.
+11. The "extension" component of ADR property results from the concatenation of "building", "floor", "apartment", "room", "landmark" and "extention" non-empty values presented in the "street" member of the "Address" object.
+Such values are separated by the "separator" value if present, space otherwise.

 12. The LABEL parameter of the ADR property is equal to the "fullAddress" property of the "Address" object.
-If the full address is missing, the value of the LABEL parameter results from the newline-delimited concatenation of the non-empty "Address" members
+If the full address is missing, the value of the LABEL parameter results from the newline-delimited concatenation of the non-empty "Address" members.

 ### Conversion examples